TanStack/table/docs/api/useTable.md

   - This function is used to resolve any props needed for this header group's row.
   - You can use the `getHeaderGroupProps` hook to extend its functionality.
   - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**
+- `getFooterGroupProps: Function(?props)`
+  - **Required**
+  - This function is used to resolve any props needed for this header group's footer row.
+  - You can use the `getFooterGroupProps` hook to extend its functionality.
+  - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**

 ### Column Properties